""

 Campus Representative: Undergraduates with questions should contact Matt Geisler, Associate Director of International Academic Programs

-These scholarships provide up to $20,000 to US undergraduate students to study abroad in areas of the world that are critical to US interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
+These scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 (Full list of preferred countries) Additionally, all programs must include formal study of an appropriate foreign language.
 (Full list of preferred languages).

 Critical Language Scholarship Program